 - The council's approach to estimating base costs for embellishment works in local parks and Holland Reserve (ie, estimating quantities and applying unit rates based on IPART benchmark costs and costs from similar completed projects), is reasonable.
-However, the council double-counts project management and design allowances for costs that are based on IPART benchmarks and applied a 30% contingency allowance, which is not reasonable. - The council's approach to estimating the cost of the site-readiness works in Holland Reserve is mostly reasonable, although: - The costs of biodiversity offset and telecommunication towers relocation do not reflect the most recent advice from its consultant and the service providers b The IPART benchmark cost includes the cost of project management and design.
+However, the council double-counts project management and design allowances for costs that are based on IPART benchmarks and rates from similar works and applied a 30% contingency allowance, which is not reasonable. - The council's approach to estimating the cost of the site-readiness works in Holland Reserve is mostly reasonable, although: - The costs of biodiversity offset and telecommunication towers relocation do not reflect the most recent advice from its consultant and the service providers